-- H. Etomidate may only be carried by ALS services that follow all aspects of this protocol, and will be removed from the service's ambulances if either the agency or regional QI determines that there are significant variances from this protocol. - I. Regions or agency medical directors may add more stringent criteria for use within the agency.
-For example, regions or agencies may require that medical command be contacted before sedation-assisted intubation.
+- H. Etomidate and/or ketamine for sedation-assisted intubation may only be carried by ALS services that follow all aspects of this protocol and will be removed from the service's ambulances if either the agency or regional QI determines that there are significant variances from this protocol. - Regions or agency medical directors may add more stringent criteria for use within the agency.
+For example, regions or agencies may require that medical command be contacted before sedationassisted intubation.

 - 1. The need for airway management is based upon the provider's judgment after a rapid global assessment of the patient.
 Indications for airway management include: - a.
 Apnea or agonal respirations - b.
 Airway reflexes compromised - c.
 Ventilatory effort compromised - d.
 Injury or medical condition compromising airway patency - e.
-Potential for future rapid compromise of airway (for example airway burns or expanding neck hematoma). - 2.
-If patient ventilation is initially adequate, but airway management is anticipated, high-flow oxygen should be administered.
-If ventilation is inadequate, provide positive pressure ventilation with high-flow oxygen (ideally, BVM ventilation should be done with two-person technique, cricoid pressure, and an oropharyngeal/ nasopharyngeal airway if possible). - 3.
-If narcotic overdose is suspected, administer naloxone per Altered Mental Status Protocol #7002A or 7002P while ventilating with BVM if needed. - 4.
-Techniques that may improve position for laryngoscopy are "sniffing position", head elevation, elevation of head of backboard if patient immobilized to backboard, or raising stretcher height. - 5.
+Potential for future rapid compromise of airway (for example airway burns or expanding neck hematoma). - If patient ventilation is initially adequate, but airway management is anticipated, high-flow oxygen should be administered.
+If ventilation is inadequate, provide positive pressure ventilation with highflow oxygen (ideally, BVM ventilation should be done with two-person technique, cricoid pressure, and an oropharyngeal/ nasopharyngeal airway if possible). - If opioid overdose is suspected, administer naloxone per Altered Mental Status Protocol #7002A or 7002P while ventilating with BVM if needed. - 4.
+Techniques that may improve position for laryngoscopy are "sniffing position", head elevation, elevation of head of backboard if patient immobilized to backboard or raising stretcher height. - 5.
 Consider using external laryngeal manipulation to improve laryngoscopy view.
+Video laryngoscopy may improve first pass success rate.
 Consider nasotracheal intubation in patient's that are awake or have clenching of teeth.
 May use directional -tipped ETT or BAAM whistle to assist with nasotracheal intubation.
 May use bougie, lighted stylet, or fiberoptic stylet as adjuncts to endotracheal intubation (ETI). - 6.
-Secondary/ rescue airway options may be used as the primary airway/ ventilation technique in certain situations (for example: cardiac arrest to reduce interruption in compressions, narcotic overdose until naloxone is administered, or confined/ entrapped patient in position that precludes laryngoscopy, or air medical patient inside a helicopter).
-Ventilation with BVM may be as effective as ETI in children when transport times are short. - 7.
-There should be a low threshold for using a secondary/ rescue device when basic techniques do not provide adequate ventilation, when ETI may be futile or when there have been multiple attempts at ETI. - 8.
-Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 monitor.
+Secondary/ rescue airway options may be used as the primary airway/ ventilation technique in certain situations (for example: cardiac arrest to reduce interruption in compressions, opioid overdose until naloxone is administered, or confined/ entrapped patient in position that precludes laryngoscopy, or air medical patient inside a helicopter).
+Ventilation with BVM may be as effective as ETI in children when transport times are short. - There should be a low threshold for using a secondary/ rescue device when basic techniques do not provide adequate ventilation, when ETI may be futile or when there have been multiple attempts at ETI - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 monitor.
 Follow Confirmation of Airway Placement Protocol #2032 - 9.
 Placing the laryngoscope blade into the patient's mouth is considered an intubation attempt.
-A maximum of 3 attempts (total for all providers) is suggested, because the success rate dramatically decreases after 3 attempts.
-In some cases, it may be appropriate to proceed to a rescue airway before 3 ETI attempts have been made.
-Regions or agency medical directors may determine the number of intubation attempts that are appropriate. - 10.
-ALS agencies must carry one type of nonsurgical Alternative/ Rescue airway available in various sizes.
+A maximum of 3 attempts (total for all providers) is suggested.
+The success rate dramatically decreases after 3 attempts.
+It may be appropriate to proceed to a rescue airway before 3 ETI attempts have been made.
+Regions or agency medical directors may determine the number of intubation attempts that are appropriate.
+Do not repeat sedation medication with each dose. - ALS agencies must carry one type of nonsurgical Alternative/ Rescue airway available in various sizes.